arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 09.30.16
+"Demosthenes, I know you by the pebble in your golden mouth!" - page 167 of *War and Peace*.
+Demosthenes was a Greek orator who, according to legend, practiced speaking with stones in his mouth.
+He also recited verses while running and strengthened his voice by speaking on the seashore over the roar of the waves, according to Wikipedia.

 ### 09.29.16
 PAC stands for probably approximately correct, e.g. Hoeffding's inequality gives us a PAC equality.
 PAC learning is a framework for mathematical analysis of